Version for visually impaired persons

 Child complaint

-If your rights as a child have been violated, click here and complete the email to the ombudsman
+If your rights as a child have been violated, click here and complete the email to the Ombudsman

 1. Home